Leon Russom: Later work

-Leon Russom's later work included many appearances in dramas, mainly legal or crime.
+Russom's later work included many appearances in dramas, mainly legal or crime.
 He appeared in many TV shows in the 1990s and the early 2000s, including L.A.
-Law, Bones, Cold Case, Law & Order, JAG, NYPD Blue, John Doe, The X-Files, Dark Skies, Seinfeld (as an Astros representative in "The Hot Tub") and other shows.
+Law, Bones, Cold Case, Law & Order, JAG, NYPD Blue, John Doe, The X-Files, Dark Skies, Seinfeld and other shows.
 He played the police chief of Malibu in the Coen brothers' The Big Lebowski (1998).
 He appeared in Prison Break as General Jonathan Krantz, head of The Company.

 Russom is also a stage actor, and in 2012, he was nominated for an LA Weekly Theater Award for his portrayal of Hamm in Samuel Beckett's Endgame at Los Angeles' Sacred Fools Theater Company, where he served as a co-artistic director for the company's sixteenth season, alongside fellow company members French Stewart and Alyssa Preston.
 In 2013, he appeared as the Earl of Gloucester in King Lear with The Porters of Hellsgate, alongside Larry Cedar as King Lear.
-In 2018, he appeared in a small but significant role in John Krasinski's acclaimed horror film, A Quiet Place.
+In 2018, he appeared in John Krasinski's horror film, A Quiet Place.